rickyzyj/my-android/README.md

 # my-android
-my first repository on GitHub
+my first repository on GitHub and my email is rickyzyj@hotmail.com